michaelnisi/patron/README.md

 The `JSONService` protocol defines a JSON service.

+### Structures

+- PatronError

 ## Patron

 The `Patron` class is a convenient way to represent a remote HTTP JSON service endpoint.
 A `Patron` object provides access to a single service on a specific host via `GET` and `POST` HTTP methods.
 It assumes that payloads in both directions are JSON.

-As `Patron` serializes JSON payloads on the calling thread, it’s not a good idea to use it from the main thread, instead I recommend to run it from within an `Operation`.
-Usually there is more work to do with the results of your requests: Why not wrap everything neatly into an operation and execute off the main thread?
+As `Patron` serializes JSON payloads on the calling thread, it’s not a good idea to use it from the main thread, instead I recommend, you run it from within an `Operation`, or a closure dispatched to another queue.
+Usually there is more work required anyways, serialization obviously, which should be offloaded from the main thread.

 ### Creating a Client